davidpofo/Quandl-Stock-Price/README.md

 The repository contains a basic template for a Flask configuration that will work on Heroku.

-A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.
+My [finished example](davida-tdi-stockprice.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.